-Even high-powered computers can not directly solve the flow equations of a turbulent flow for practical industry applications.
+Even high-powered computers cannot directly solve the flow equations of a turbulent flow for practical industrial applications.
 It is therefore necessary to simplify the governing equations.
-Different turbulence models can be used for the averaging of the non stationary turbulent oscillations; the CFD-tools have different turbulence models and simplifications, especially for the velocity profile near the walls.
+Different turbulence models can be used for the averaging of the nonstationary turbulent oscillations; the CFD-tools have different turbulence models and simplifications, especially for the velocity profile near the walls.

-In a solid the heat is transported through conduction.
+In a solid, the heat is transported through conduction.
 This is characterized by the conduction coefficient λ.
-In a flowing liquid or gas, the heat can also be transported though the flow.
-This is the so called convection, which is characterized by the heat transfer coefficient α.
+In a flowing liquid or gas, the heat can also be transported through the flow.
+This is the so-called convection, which is characterized by the heat transfer coefficient α.